chriskrycho/v4.chriskrycho.com/content/classwork/pmn6591-infinite-journey-review.md

 Template: formats/class
 Class: Pastoral Ministry Internship
 Professor: Dr. Andrew M. Davis and Andy Winn
-School: Southeastern Baptist Theological Seminary
+School: FBC Durham for Southeastern Baptist Theological Seminary
 Category: Theology
-Tags: M. Div., SEBTS, FBC Durham
+Tags: M. Div., SEBTS, FBC Durham, papers, book reviews

 <i class="editorial">I would like to preface the following review by noting that
 Andy Davis is not just any author, and indeed not just any pastor.
 He is one of